yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: L'incapacité de savoir si nous avons trouvé la vérité, ou seulement une approximation de celle-ci.
 fr: L'incapacité de prédire certaines choses qui semblent pourtant aller de soi.
 fr: Voilà comment tout aurait pu commencer.
-en: If the world was made by a demiurge he certainly have a great sense of humor.
+en: If the world was made by a demiurge he certainly had a great sense of humor.
 en: And this read will prove it to you.
 en: I'll pretend to be him.
 en: I'll create a simplified world.
 en: A world that obey to simple mathematical rules.
-en: And I'll tell you about the *undecidability*.
+en: And I'll tell you about one of the curse on this world: the *undecidability*.
-en: The inability to know if we had find the *truth* or only an approximation to it.
+en: The inability to know if we had find the *truth*.
-en: The inability to predict many things.
+en: The inability to predict many things that should be natural.
+en: Here begin the story.

 enddiv